amritesh22/SFEventLogDownloader/README.md

 # Salesforce eventlog bulk downloader

-This electron app allows to eventlog files from salesforce.
+This electron app allows to download eventlog files from salesforce.

 ## Build